Posted on

 Putler keeps you on track for the future with its Time Machine.
 With it, you can forecast revenue as well as customer growth in a matter of clicks.
 The Time Machine helps make informed predictions based on past data curated by the tool.

-Benefit: Forecasting revenue and customer growth are key while setting up annual/quarterly goals.
-Putler provides you an annual forecast, making it easier for the team leaders to create better strategies and achieve targets.
+Benefit: Forecasting revenue and customer growth is crucial when setting up annual/quarterly goals.
+Putler provides you with an annual forecast, making it easier for the team leaders to create better strategies and achieve targets.

 Understand what works (and what doesn’t)